 Deciding to automate processes in your business needs to be about more than your bottom line.
 Your employees are your greatest assets, so what are the benefits of automation in the workplace that impact the PEOPLE in your business?

 There is no denying there is real employee apprehension about the future of the workforce, but it turns out most Australians are more concerned with their jobs being lost to poor management choices than automation.
-So, how can smart leadership lean into this sentiment and continue to improve employee satisfaction with business process automation?
+So, how can smart leadership lean into this sentiment and improve employee experience through the benefits of automation in the workplace?

 Here are some ideas on how to introduce new business process automation technology with a focus on improving employee satisfaction and increasing team efficiency and productivity.

-Benefits of automation in the workplace are interesting opportunities to remove repetitive, low value work.
-This helps to motivate team members who typically are not interested in wasting time and want to get more valuable work completed.
+One of the benefits of automation in the workplace is the opportunity to remove repetitive, low-value work from employees' responsibilities.
+This helps to motivate team members, who typically are not interested in wasting time and want to get more valuable work completed.

-This includes moving time from thankless tasks such as searching for documents or manual data entry into higher value activities such as analysis, strategy and critical problem solving.
+This includes moving time from thankless tasks, such as searching for documents or manual data entry, into more interesting, higher-value activities such as analysis, strategy and critical problem-solving.

 Today's workplace is characterised by a demand for swift and timely action and it's clear business process automation can be used to create greater team efficiency.

-Automation is not only great to accomplish tasks faster, but it also minimises human error due to mistakes, lapses in concentration or fatigue, all of which can lead to efficiency problems.
+Automation is not only great for accomplishing tasks faster, but it also minimises human error due to mistakes, lapses in concentration or fatigue, all of which can lead to efficiency problems.
 Automating a range of repetitive tasks will also free up teams to collaborate on more creative or strategic initiatives.

 CIO states that 40% of respondents to a recent survey said they spend at least a quarter of their workweek on manual, repetitive tasks.
 Keeping that in mind, the potential of automation to free up employee time is clear.